All posts

 Which working time law applies to civil servants?

-Civil servants in Germany are not directly subject to the Working Hours Act (ArbZG), but have their own regulations, which are set out in the Civil Service Status Act (BeamTStG) and in specific state civil service regulations.
+Civil Servants in Germany are not directly subject to the Working Hours Act (ArbZG), but have their own regulations, which are set out in the Civil Service Status Act (BeamTStG) and in specific state civil service regulations.
 These regulate, among other things, working hours, breaks and rest periods for civil servants in the public sector.

 Would you like to know more about ZEP?